Martin King B.A., M.Sc., P.G. Cert., A.H.E.A.

 Tel: 01784 414371

-As well as evaluating, promoting, developing, and supporting the appropriate use of institutional technologies, I advise on the use of external web 2.0 services such as blogs, del.icio.us, Twitter and Facebook in teaching, learning and community building.
+As well as evaluating, promoting, developing, and supporting the appropriate use of institutional technologies, I advise on the use of external web 2.0 services (blogging, Twitter, audience participation and polling) in teaching, learning and community building.

-Before joining the team here at the EDC I was an E-Learning Consultant & Developer, Web Usability Engineer and Web Master & Designer for a Brighton based e-commerce and training company.
+Before joining Royal Holloway I held a variety of related posts; E-Learning Consultant & Developer, Web Usability Engineer, Web Designer for a Brighton based e-commerce and training company.
 Prior to that I delivered multimedia training courses to a wide range of public and private organisations on behalf of Edinburgh's Napier University, and carried out research into the use of multimedia in the community for Queen Margaret University.
 I have also undertaken a number of freelance e-learning, new media consultancy, development and web usability projects for a variety of clients.